 No one has ever heard of Mike Shelton; yet he, single-handedly, forced me to perfect my technique and overcome my sloppy habits.
 He elevated my understanding of what I was doing and how to correct it.
 He created my drive to perfect the movements and understanding of how they worked.
 He taught me the value of writing down in a notebook everything I had learned in class.
 He, also, taught me a ton of techniques and kata, and, how to classify and order them.

-Seikichi Odo His kata I started learning before Oyata, Sensei arrived in the United States to teach me.
+Seikichi Odo.
+His kata I started learning before Oyata, Sensei arrived in the United States to teach me.
 I started underneath Bill Marron earning my Shodan, continued with Master Odo and his student 'Butch' Spain.
 This allowed me to incorporate a few of his Kobujutsu and empty-hand Kata that I really liked and thought helpful into what I teach.
 Master Odo was the kindest and most humble teacher that I have ever had.
 I never heard him speak a harsh word against anyone, even those who abused his gentle demeanor.

 Jon David (D'veed) Natan, Shuseki Shihan (納騰 徳維), 10th Dan (十段 - Judan) Red Belt in Ryukyu Kenpo Kobujutsu was born and raised in Kansas City, Missouri.
 He started his martial arts training while attending Missouri Military Academy in Mexico, Missouri, in 1959, when he was eleven years old.
 Later, as part of the United States Armed Forces (Army) stationed in Seoul, Korea, Kyo Seng Chou was his instructor in Tang Soo Do (唐手道), Soo Bahk Do, Moo Duk Kwan with the Korean Taekwondo Association (KTA).
 The training was three hours a day, six days a week for eighteen months.
 Speaking of his training in Korea, he states,

-When I was allowed into regular class, I was in the back of the class.
+When I was allowed into a regular class, I was in the back of the class.
 I couldn't see what the front row was doing!
-Suddenly, everyone turned around, and I was the first row!
+Suddenly, everyone turned around, and I was in the first row!
 Everyone was chasing me, passing me, and seemed to be insulted that I was SO bad!
 We fought every night.
 It was six months before I finally fought someone to a draw!
 At the end of a year, however, I was in the number one position; and Mr Chou started taking me to other places to get beat up!
-1966, now 18, he received his Shodan (初段) in Shin Shin Jujutsu from Grandmaster Wilson; and Shodan (初段) from the KTA.
-In 1967, at age 19, after testing in the main training facility in Seoul, Korea, he received his 2nd Dan (二段) Black Belts and a license to teach from the Korean Taekwondo Association, signed by the President and co-founder of the Tang Soo Do, Soo Bahk Do, Moo Duk Kwan Association, Mr. Lee, Kang-Ik.
+In 1966, now 18, he received his Shodan (初段) from the KTA.
+In 1967, at age 19, after testing in the main training facility in Seoul, Korea, he received his 2nd degree Black Belt (二段) and a license to teach from the Korean Taekwondo Association, signed by the President and co-founder of the Tang Soo Do, Soo Bahk Do, Moo Duk Kwan Association, Mr. Lee, Kang-Ik.

 In 1976, Oyata, Sensei came to the United States.
-Jon David was waiting for him when he arrived from the airport.
-Master Oyata gave Jon David's Dojo the name, Ryukenkan, or Academy of Ryukyu Kempo*.
-J.D. became Master Oyata's first 'transfer' student.
-Having successfully made the jump from one system to a radically different one, earlier; J.D. had no trouble adjusting to the instruction of Oyata, Sensei.
-For ten years, Jon David, daily, learned and practiced Master Oyata's Ryukyu Kempo*.
+Jon D'veed was waiting for him when he arrived.
+Master Oyata gave his Dojo the name, Ryukenkan, or Academy of Ryukyu Kempo*.
+He was Master Oyata's first 'transfer' student.
+Having successfully made the jump from one system to a radically different one, earlier; he had no trouble adjusting to the instruction of Oyata, Sensei.
+For ten years, D'veed Sensei, daily, learned and practiced Master Oyata's Ryukyu Kempo*.
 From three times a week to almost daily, he was in contact with Oyata-san.
 Not a week passed that he didn't learn, personally, from Oyata, Sensei; private lessons, in small group classes, or in personal conversations.
 In 1977, Master Oyata conferred upon him a Shihan Menjo (師範 免状).
-J.D.
-Natan had been participating in open 'point' competitions since 1969; but, he withdrew from 'point' kumite and concentrated, instead, on bogu kumite, which he had been practicing since 1972.
+D'veed had been participating in open 'point' competitions since 1969; but, he withdrew from 'point' kumite and concentrated, instead, on bogu kumite, which he had been practicing since 1972.

 * Ironically, Master Oyata's instructor, Saikou Shihan (最高 師範) Shigeru Nakamura, spelled Kenpo correctly in his English transliterations.
 An early film taken in 1968, shows Master Oyata doing Kata in Kansas.
 A makeshift title spells Kenpo correctly at this time.
 Later, Master Oyata's students spelled the name as it is pronounced; due, to lack of familiarity with Japanese grammar.
 Master Oyata didn't care to correct it and it has been too long in usage, now, to change.

-By 1979, J.D.
-Natan's style had changed so much that it no longer bore any resemblance to his teachings of just a few years earlier.
+By 1979, his style had changed so much that it no longer bore any resemblance to what he had been teaching just a few years earlier.
 In August 1979 he captured the Heavyweight Championship in bogu kumite, defending his title until his retirement in 1981.
-Before retiring, he spent five months teaching in Israel, introducing Ryukyu Kenpo to the Arab population there.
+Before retiring, he spent five months teaching in Nazareth, Israel introducing Ryukyu Kenpo to the Arab population there.
 It is true to say, all the Ryukyu Kempo and Kenpo taught in Israel came from him and his students.
-Oyata, Sensei promoted J.D. to Renshi and 6th Dan Black Belt in 1984 before they traveled to a photo shoot with Black Belt Magazine.
+Oyata, Sensei promoted him to Renshi and 6th Dan Black Belt in 1984 before they traveled to a photo shoot with Black Belt Magazine.
 At this time, he started traveling with Master Oyata across the United States, giving seminars and interviews with him.
 He represented Master Oyata in Europe and the middle east.
 As a result of a chance meeting during a seminar given by Master Oyata where D'veed was assisting in the demonstrations and teaching, he was surprised a year later to find that he had been included in the book, Masters, Founders, and Leaders of American Martial Arts published in 1985.